Monday, September 18, 2023

 Medical requirements vary from one county to another

-Some countries screen for infectious (tuberculosis, sexually transmitted diseases) or chronic infections (HIV, heart ailment), and others screen for mental illnesses.
+Some countries screen for infectious (tuberculosis, sexually transmitted diseases) or chronic infections (HIV, heart disease), and others screen for mental illnesses.
 Candidates with chronic renal failure, hepatitis failure, congestive heart failure, hypertension, diabetes mellitus, cancer, psychiatric disease, and a few other diseases are also unfit to work abroad.

 - Advertisement -